TICC 2026 · Invited Talk

 Descriptors

-correlation · d-band · ML
+local environment · d-band · surrogate prediction

 DFT settings